CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Introduction

 Glaucoma is a chronic eye disease that can damage the optic nerve.
 It can lead to irreversible blindness if untreated.
 It is estimated that glaucoma will affect 111.8 million people in the world in 2040 \cite{tham2014global}.
 Glaucoma is called as the silence thief of sight, as its symptom is usually unaware until the very late stage.
 Although glaucomatous damage is irreversible, studies have shown that early diagnosis can help patients to halt or slow down its progression.
 The cup-to-disc ratio (CDR), comparing the vertical diameter of the optic cup (OC) portion of the optic disc (OD) with the total vertical diameter of the OD, is one of the most significant indicator for glaucoma diagnosis \cite{almazroa2015optic}.
 However, in clinic, it is cost-ineffective, time-consuming, subjective, and irreproducible to obtain CDR values in fundus images, since the diameters of both OC and OD are manually obtained by ophthalmologists or retinal specialists.
 Therefore, there is an urgent need to develop automatically computerized method for CDR measurement.

 Due to the importance of CDR for glaucoma diagnosis, there have been great efforts in the literature to develop computerized methods for CDR measurement in fundus images \cite{almazroa2015optic, thakur2018survey}.
-Most methods, if not all, can be categorized as image-segmentation-based approach, which first segment OC and OD, and then calculate CDR values from the resulting masks.
-Particularly, in recent years, with the success of the deep learning in medical image analysis \cite{gulshan2016development, wang2017detecting, wang2017multi, esteva2017dermatologist}, researches investigating the use of deep neural networks (DNNs) for OC and OD segmentation have dominated in CDR measurement and achieved good performance.
+Most methods, if not all, can be categorized as image-segmentation-based approach \cite{alawad2022machine}, which first segment OC and OD, and then calculate CDR values from the resulting masks.
+Particularly, in recent years, with the success of the deep learning in medical image analysis \cite{wang2017detecting, wang2017multi, esteva2017dermatologist, puttagunta2021medical, yu2021convolutional}, researches investigating the use of deep neural networks (DNNs) for OC and OD segmentation have dominated in CDR measurement and achieved good performance.
 For example, Sevastopolsky \cite{sevastopolsky2017optic} used modification of U-Net for OC and OD segmentation.
 Fu \textit{et al.} \cite{fu2018joint} applied multi-label DNN and polar transformation for OC and OD segmentation.
 Jiang \textit{et al.} \cite{jiang2019jointrcnn} employed atrous convolution, disc proposal network, cup proposal network, and the prior that OC locates inside of OD for OC and OD segmentation.
+Pachade \textit{et al.} \cite{pachade2021nenet} developed a nested EfficientNet patch-based adversarial learning framework for joint OC and OD segmentation.
 However, all of these methods were formulated as supervised learning, which require precise pixel-wise annotations for model training.
 In real application, it is cost-ineffective and labor-ineffective to collect accurate pixel-wise annotations in a large scale for supervised DNN model training.

 In fact, based on the definition of CDR, it is redundant to use pixel-wise annotations of OC and OD for CDR measurement.
 Instead, the tight bounding box annotation, defined as the smallest rectangle enclosing the whole object under consideration, is a good alternative.
 With tight bounding box annotation, the object must touch four sides of the bounding box and does not overlap with the region outside the bounding box, hence the height of the tight bounding box is the vertical diameter of the object.
 Therefore, in this study we investigate whether it is possible to use only bounding box tightness prior for accurate CDR measurement.
+To our best knowledge, this is the first study which applies bounding box supervision for CDR measurement in the literature.